24/7 EMERGENCY SERVICE

 Excavating FAQs

-Most residential excavating projects take 1-3 days from start to finish.
-Simple projects like small trenches or pond excavation can be completed in a single day, while larger projects like foundation excavation for additions may require 2-3 days.
-Weather conditions, soil type, and underground obstacles can affect timing.
+Most residential projects take 1-3 days from start to finish.
+Simple trenches or small ponds can wrap up in a single day, while foundation excavation for additions usually requires 2-3 days.
+Weather, soil type, and unexpected underground conditions can affect the timeline.

-We have several options for excavated soil depending on your needs.
-If the soil is good quality, we can spread it elsewhere on your property for grading or landscaping.
-Otherwise, we haul it away to an approved disposal site.
-If you're planning future landscaping projects, we can create a stockpile for later use.
+Good-quality soil can be spread elsewhere on your property for grading or landscaping purposes.
+Otherwise, we haul it to an approved disposal site and handle all the logistics.
+If you have future landscaping plans, we can also stockpile usable material on-site for later use.

-Safety is our top priority.
-Before any excavation begins, we contact Dig Safely New York (811) to mark underground utilities including gas, electric, water, and communication lines.
-We also use private locating services for unmarked utilities like irrigation systems or septic components.
-This prevents costly and dangerous utility strikes.
+We contact Dig Safely New York (811) before every project to mark all underground gas, electric, water, and communication lines.
+For unmarked utilities like irrigation systems or septic components, we use private locating services.
+This critical step prevents costly and dangerous utility strikes.

-Yes, we can excavate year-round in Western New York, though winter excavation presents challenges.
-Frozen ground requires more powerful equipment and takes longer to dig.
-We monitor weather conditions and frost depth to determine feasibility.
-Many customers prefer to excavate in spring, summer, or fall when conditions are ideal and restoration is easier.
+Yes, we excavate year-round in Western New York, including through frozen ground.
+Winter work requires more powerful equipment and takes longer, so costs may be slightly higher.
+We monitor weather and frost depth to ensure feasibility.
+Most customers prefer spring through fall when conditions are ideal and restoration is easier.

 Proper excavation is the foundation of any successful construction or landscaping project.
 Precise dimensions ensure your new structure sits level and stable.
 Correct depth prevents frost heave and foundation movement.
 Good excavation also addresses drainage, preventing future water problems that could undermine your investment.
 Hiring experienced excavators saves time, prevents costly mistakes, and gives contractors the perfect starting point for quality work.